Save

 Spatial domain Pixels in this domain are sorted by location (example: matrix).
 Digital radiographs are displayed on for viewing in the spatial domain.

-Frequency domain Objects (details) in this domain are sorted by size (example: edge enhancement & smoothing).
+Frequency domain Objects (details) in this domain are sorted by size.
+Larger objects have lower frequencies, smaller objects have higher frequencies.

-Random noise Artifacts of variable size that occur in an irregular, chaotic distribution (Example: Quantum mottle).
-Best removed through use of kernels.
+Random noise Artifacts of variable size that occur in an irregular, chaotic distribution, potentially in more than one frequency layer.
+(Example: Quantum mottle).
+Best removed through use of kernels in the spatial domain.

-Periodic noise Artifacts that tend to be of roughly consistent size and occur in a regular pattern (Example: Electronic noise such as “snow”).
-Best removed through use of frequency processing.
+Periodic noise Artifacts that tend to be of roughly consistent size and occur in a regular pattern, usually in on e frequency layer.
+(Example: Electronic noise such as “snow”).
+Best removed through use of smoothing in the frequency domain.

 Popular Radiology sets